rj00a/evenio/tutorial/ch06_targeted_events.md

 To listen for a targeted event, we must use the second type parameter of `Receiver` or `ReceiverMut`.
 If the target matches the query, the query data is accessible in the `query` field of the receiver.
-Otherwise, the system is not run.
+Otherwise, the handler is not run.

 ```rust
 # use evenio::prelude::*;